joewilson81/ReactNativeStarterKit/README.md

 8. We now have a button that triggers an action defined by our action creator.
 Let's open the debugger to see what happens!

-   In the iOS simulator, press CMD + D to open the debug menu and select "Start Remote JS Debugging".
+   In the iOS simulator, press CMD + D to open the debug menu and select "Debug JS Remotely".

    OR

-   In the Android emulator, press CMD + M to open the debug menu and select "Start Remote JS Debugging".
+   In the Android emulator, press CMD + M to open the debug menu and select "Debug JS Remotely".

    Open the developer console in your browser (starting the remote debugger should have opened a new tab in your default browser).